top of page

 Example: Applying risk impact to a retail company

-To illustrate the importance of assessing risk impact, let's consider a hypothetical scenario of a retail company that operates a chain of stores.
-One of the identified risks is a potential cyber-attack on the company's online platform, which could result in customer data breach and financial loss.
+Let's consider a hypothetical scenario of a retail company that operates a chain of stores.
+One of the identified risks is a potential cyber-attack on the company's online platform, which could result in customer data breach and financial loss, and is is crucial for business resilience.

 • Financial Impact: The company may face financial impact in the form of potential lawsuits, compensation to affected customers, and loss of revenue due to reputational damage, as well as costs associated with strengthening cybersecurity measures.